vxhl/365DaysOfData/README.md

 ## 📌Day 20: 📊***Building Interactive Dashboards with Tableau #02***
 ### 📊Building Interactive Dashboard for EDA with Sample Superstore dataset Day-02
-Today I completed building and organising the dashboard for the SampleSuperstore dataset.
-In the displayed worksheet I have taken the size of the circles as the amount of sales in any particular category.
-BLUE colour is on the positive side of profit whereas RED is on the negative side of it.
+Today I completed building and organizing the dashboard for the SampleSuperstore dataset.
+In the displayed worksheet I have taken the size of the circles as the number of sales in any particular category.
+The BLUE color is on the positive side of profit whereas RED is on the negative side of it.

-### Overview of the Dashboard
+### 👁 Overview of the Dashboard
 #### Profit/Sales by City
-For this category I have designated the size of the circles as indicators for the number of sales in any particular city.
-From that knowledge we can deduce that:
+For this category, I have designated the size of the circles as indicators for the number of sales in any particular city.
+From that knowledge, we can deduce that:

-New York, Seattle, San Francisco, Los Angeles, Houston and Philadelphia have the most considerable amount of sales.
+New York, Seattle, San Francisco, Los Angeles, Houston, and Philadelphia have the most considerable amount of sales.

-Also considering the colours of the circles we can deduct the following:
+Also, consider the colors of the circles we can deduct the following:

 New York, Seattle, San Francisco, Los Angeles are making us an immense amount of profit with New York being the most profitable with the darkest shade of blue.

-Philadelphia, Houston and Chicago are in shades of red and are in fact experiencing negative profit ,i.e , losses.
+Philadelphia, Houston, and Chicago are in shades of red and are in fact experiencing negative profit,i.e, losses.
 We need to understand the factors affecting these regions and implement the practices from the blue regions onto these regions.
 #### Profit/Sales by Ship Mode
 Ship Mode is the means by which our goods are shipped to the customer.
-A shipping mode is a combination of a shipping carrier and the shipping service that is offered by that carrier.
+A shipping model is a combination of a shipping carrier and the shipping service that is offered by that carrier.

-In the overall circle chart we can see that Standard Mode of shipping has both the higher number of sales and the higher number of profits.
-Whereas First class, Second Class and Same Day are going at a loss.
-The company needs to focus on increasing the cost for the First Class, Second Class and Same Day shipping modes to decrease the loses to some extent.
+In the overall circle chart, we can see that the Standard Model of shipping has both a higher number of sales and the higher number of profits.
+Whereas First class, Second Class, and Same Day are going at a loss.
+The company needs to increase the cost for the First Class, Second Class, and Same Day shipping modes to decrease the losses.

 #### Profit/Sales by Region
 We see East and West having both the highest number of sales and profit whereas Central and South are going at an immense loss with Central incurring the heaviest losses.
 We thus need to understand the practices in the West region and apply them to the Central and South regions.

 #### Profit/Sales by Segment
-We see Consumers having a large amount of profit wherease Corporate and Home Office going at a loss.
-This can contribute to a number of factors like heavier discount because of bulk buying by the Corporate and Home Office segments.
+We see Consumers having a large amount of profit whereas Corporate and Home Office going at a loss.
+This can contribute to a number of factors like heavier discounts because of bulk buying by the Corporate and Home Office segments.

 #### Profit/Sales by Category
-Here Sales are in YELLOW and Profit is same as before (-RED->0->+BLUE) Here we go to the root of it all.
-We can see while all three of the categories have a desirable amount of sales the losses in the furniture category is extremely concerning.
-Inorder to understand this we go through our Sub-categories and analyse them by Profit, Sales and Discount on the products.
+Here Sales are in YELLOW and Profit is the same as before (-RED->0->+BLUE) Here we go to the root of it all.
+We can see while all three of the categories have a desirable amount of sales the losses in the furniture category are extremely concerning.
+In order to understand this, we go through our Subcategories and analyze them by Profit, Sales, and Discount on the products.

 #### Profit/Sales/Discount by Subcategories

-Here we have Profit as (-RED->0->+BLUE) Sales as (YELLOW) and Discount as (TEAL BLUE)
+Here we have Profited as (-RED->0->+BLUE) Sales as (YELLOW) and Discount as (TEAL BLUE)

-Looking into the Furnitures sub-categories we can clearly see that the tables and bookcases are running at losses.
+Looking into the Furniture sub-categories we can clearly see that the tables and bookcases are running at losses.
 This is probably due to a disproportionate amount of discount on the said sub-categories as we can see from the graphs.

-On the other hand we have Office Supplies running at a decent profit with some loss for Supplies.
+On the other hand, we have Office Supplies running at a decent profit with some loss for Supplies.

 Our Technology sub-categories as we can see are doing really well however Machines are running at a high discount rate which may be reduced to increase the profit.

 I have more to discuss here, I will do that in the video.

 ![dashboard](https://github.com/vxhl/365Days_MachineLearning_DeepLearning/blob/main/Images/dashboard.png)